Safdie brothers: The Pleasure of Being Robbed

 In 2007, Josh Safdie was hired by Andy Spade and Anthony Sperduti to create a short film featuring Kate Spade Handbags.
 He devised a concise story about the adventures of a kleptomaniac woman.
 Eleonore Hendricks, who co-wrote the screenplay, portrayed the lead role.
 The project eventually turned into a feature film.
 The film, titled The Pleasure of Being Robbed, had its world premiere at the 2008 South by Southwest.
 It also screened in the Directors' Fortnight section at the 2008 Cannes Film Festival, along with a short film The Acquaintances of a Lonely John directed by Benny Safdie.

 Daddy Longlegs

 Their second feature film, Daddy Longlegs, had its world premiere under the title Go Get Some Rosemary in the Directors' Fortnight section at the 2009 Cannes Film Festival.
-Starring Ronald Bronstein, it was inspired by the filmmakers' younger years living with their father, Albert.
+Starring Ronald Bronstein, it was inspired by the filmmakers' younger years living with their father, Alberto.
 Bronstein won the Breakthrough Actor Award at the Gotham Independent Film Awards 2010.
 The film won the John Cassavetes Award at the 26th Independent Spirit Awards.